Case Study: TecTraum Pro-2-Cool System Concussion Therapy

 Above: The TecTraum Pro-2-Cool System

 The original technology brought to NS was lacking in several ways.
 The chiller required almost 30 minutes to get the coolant to the right temperature.
 Our engineers got this down to 10 minutes.
 Our design team studied anatomy in order to improve the garment, which was bulky and uncomfortable.
-Through testing, with NS associates and real student athletes, we determined that the garment areas covering the head and neck needed to be slightly different temps, to prevent a sensation like an “ice cream headache.”
+Through testing, with NS associates and real student athletes, we determined that the garment areas covering the head and neck needed to be slightly different temperatures to prevent a sensation like an “ice cream headache.”
 (Cooling the carotid artery in the neck is what provides treatment; cooling the head provides comfort.)
 We also added insulation to protect the supraorbital nerves near the Adam’s Apple, and added a hood for privacy during treatment.
 The garment and the soft case for transporting the Pro-2-Cool System can be branded in team colors.

 The Pro-2-Cool is a Class II medical device.
-The system is limited to use by medical personnel such as nurses, technicians and athletic trainers on the order of a physician.
+The concussion therapy system is limited to use by medical personnel such as nurses, technicians and athletic trainers on the order of a physician.
 The user applies the cooling garment to the patient, turns the unit on and follows the screen prompts to provide the cooling treatment.

 Dr. Joseph Congeni, concussion specialist and director of Akron Children’s Hospital’s Sports Medicine Center, is overseeing the ongoing clinical trials.
 We expect results in early 2019.